flexcompute/Flow360/examples/migration_guide/README.md

 The files will appear in your current working directory.

-They can later be used to, for example, upload them to webUI when creating BET Disk 3D model.
+They can later be used to create BET Disk 3D model on WebUI.